ChenLiu-1996/DiffusionSpectralEntropy/README.md

 ## Citation
 ```
 @inproceedings{DiffusionSpectralEntropy,
-  title={Assessing Neural Network Representations During Training Using Data Diffusion Spectra},
+  title={Assessing Neural Network Representations During Training Using Noise-resilient Diffusion Spectral Entropy},
-  author={Liao, Danqi and Liu, Chen and Tong, Alexander and Huguet, Guillaume and Wolf, Guy and Nickel, Maximilian and Adelstein, Ian and Krishnaswamy, Smita},
+  author={Liao, Danqi and Liu, Chen and Christensen, Ben and Tong, Alexander and Huguet, Guillaume and Wolf, Guy and Nickel, Maximilian and Adelstein, Ian and Krishnaswamy, Smita},
   booktitle={ICML 2023 Workshop on Topology, Algebra and Geometry in Machine Learning (TAG-ML)},
   year={2023},
 }